The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason

 \subsubsection{Full-SWE-Bench}

-Apart from SWE-Bench-Verified, we additionally evaluate on 200 randomly sampled instances from the full SWE-Bench~\cite{jimenez2024swebench} dataset that are not included in the Verified subset.
-Since most existing work focuses exclusively on SWE-Bench-Verified, we hypothesize that if performance drops significantly on these unverified instances, it may indicate that models have been optimized specifically for the curated subset or have encountered similar patterns during training, i.e., instance-specific memorization.
+We randomly sample 200 instances from the full SWE-Bench~\cite{jimenez2024swebench} dataset, not included in the Verified subset.
+Since most existing work focuses exclusively on SWE-Bench-Verified, we hypothesize that if performance drops significantly on these other instances, it may indicate that models have been optimized specifically for the curated subset or have seen similar patterns during training, i.e., instance-specific memorization.